Un-nest a nested list into a simple list

 list

-potentially containing nested lists.
+potentially containing nested lists.- addNames

 logical

-the list elements when names are not already present.
-When
+indicating whether to add names to the list elements when names are not already present.
+WhenaddNames=TRUE

-and no names are present unnamedBase
+and no names are presentunnamedBase

-used to define names.
+is used to define names.- unnamedBase

 character

-value used as a base for naming any
+value used as a base for naming any un-named lists, using the formatmakeNamesFunc(rep(unnamedBase, n))

 character

-delimiter used between nested list names.
+delimiter used between nested list names.- makeNamesFunc

 function

-non-duplicated character vector of equal length.
-By default it
+that takes a character vector and returns non-duplicated character vector of equal length.
+By default it usesjamba::makeNames()

 vector

-of classes that should not be un-nested,
+of classes that should not be un-nested, useful in case some classes inherit list properties.- extraStopClasses

 vector

-of additional values for stopClasses
+of additional values forstopClasses

-created mostly to show that options("jam.stopClasses")
+, created mostly to show thatoptions("jam.stopClasses")

-can be
+can be used to definestopClasses

-is called but where arguments cannot be conveniently passed
+, for example when this function is called but where arguments cannot be conveniently passed through the calling function.- ...

 additional arguments are ignored.